LeonardoFreitas1/LeonardoFreitas1/README.md

 ### Hi!
 Welcome to my profile 🌾

 - 🔭 Working with back-end technologies
-- 🌱 Learning about spring/spring cloud
+- 🌱 Skills in Java, Spring, Docker and Kubernets
 - 🍁 Adventuring in go language

 <div align="center">